 - Embroidery – This is what we are quickly becoming known for.
 We can embroider your name, gym logo, or any other image you want on a belt which is appealing to all.
 We do not put our logo or company name on anything so you can truly make a belt that is YOURS!

-- Stitch Color – Your options here are white, blue, red, or black and each one can really make your custom belt stand out.
+- Stitch Color – Your options here are extensive and each one can really make your custom belt stand out.
 Stitch color will not affect the belts performance, but can drastically change the look so be careful on your choice here!

 - Edging – Edging is something that comes standard with most belt companies, but I wanted to make it an option for you since this is YOUR belt!
 This is our most popular option and can really finish off the belt.